 where $B=\left\{x\ |\ \|x\|\leq 1\right\}$.
 Let $\bar{u}:=\mathop{\mbox{argmin}}\limits_{u\in\R^{m}}\varphi(u)$.
 Then the optimal solutions $\bar{y},\bar{\beta}$ to the primal problem (\ref{primal-subproblem-1}) can be computed by

 Here we should emphasize the novelty in adding the proximal term $\frac{\tautwo}{2}\|X\beta-\tilde{b}\|^{2}$ in \eqref{primal-subproblem}.
 Without this term, the objective function in the dual problem \eqref{dual-subproblem} does not admit an analytical expression.
-As the reader may observe later, without the analytical expression given in \eqref{dual-subproblem}, the algorithmic development in the rest of this subsection would break down.
-As a result, designing the PMM algroithm in the next subsection for solving \eqref{eq:prob} would also become impossible.
+As the reader may observe later in the next paragraph, without the analytical expression given in \eqref{dual-subproblem}, the algorithmic development in the rest of this subsection would break down.
+As a result, designing the PMM algorithm in the next subsection for solving \eqref{eq:prob} would also become impossible.

 By Moreau's identity (\ref{Moreau-identity}) and the differentiability of the Moreau envelope functions of $\|\cdot\|$ and $\lambda p$, we know that the function $\varphi$ is convex and continuously differentiable and